davidtwco/rfcs/text/0000-build-std/4-stage-1a.md

 (conditionally, only for affected targets), and have no mechanism for opting-in on behalf of their dependencies (including first-party crates like `libtest`).

+It is still valuable for the standard library to be able to compile on as many targets as possible using the `unsupported` module in its platform abstraction layer, but this mechanism does not use `restricted_std`.

 ↩ [*`restricted_std`*][restricted_std]

 ### Why disallow custom targets?